 "Our world needs less gurus and more teachers.
 Gurus are about helping themselves become successful.
 Teachers are about helping others become successful."Joseph C. Kunz Jr.

-Since inception, SteadyOptions provided options education to thousands of traders from different backgrounds.
+Since inception, SteadyOptions provided options trading advice and education to thousands of traders from different backgrounds.
 We have novice traders and full time traders.
-Our members come from over 50 different countries.
+Our members come from over 70 different countries.
 SteadyOptions is a top rated newsletter on Investimonials.

 90% of retail traders lose money in the stock market.
 You know why?
 Because they give up too quickly.
 Success in trading requires long term commitment, determination and discipline.
 Unfortunately, many people concentrate on short term performance instead of investing in their education and building long-term goals.
 New traders expect to make money with a new strategy after few months, which is usually not realistic, and quit in frustration.